Prepare to apply for a home at Dundee Hill.

 Please visit our ‘About’ page to learn more about the details of this transformative model.

 A local supporter donated this property to Olympic Housing Trust with the goal of supporting permanently affordable housing and strengthening local food security.
 Our team has worked with the donor to craft a vision for this property that includes the five townhouse units, as well as a community garden.
-The entire property will be stewarded by Olympic Housing Trust with the homeowners owning the homes and local community members managing the garden, with support from the new homeowners.

 Local Media Coverage